Use of mobile devices by patients in hospitals

 - Accessing helpful information about their conditions – apps and digital services can support greater patient participation, inform joint decision-making, and allow patients to provide feedback on their outcomes and experiences.

 - Recording conversations – doing so can help reduce anxiety for patients trying to remember and understand what was said.
 It also allows them to share the information later with their loved ones and carers.
-As a matter of good practice, the patient/service user should inform you if they plan to record the conversation and out of politeness ask if you are OK with this.
+As a matter of good practice, the patient/service user should inform you if they plan to record the conversation and out of politeness ask if you are OK with this. for more information about what patients can legally record without seeking permission, and what to do if a covert recording is posted online, please see the BMA's guidance on patients recording consultations.

 Mobile devices can be used safely in hospitals.
 You can support patients to use their mobile devices appropriately as follows: